Are you one of the many lucky humans who have experienced the unconditional love and devotion of a great dog?

 85. Try Zorbing

 Is your dog mesmerized by a hamster exercise ball?
-Does he obsessively follow you around no matter where you go?
+Do they obsessively follow you around, no matter where you go?

-If so, you should try zorbing with your friendly, four-footed stalker.
+If so, you should try zorbing with your friendly, 4-footed stalker.
 Zorbing involves rolling downhill in an orb — like a hamster ball designed for people.
 The orbs are pushed on gently rolling hills or flat surfaces.
 Your dog is better suited to the water version of zorbing, which you can see in action in the video above.
 It’s a giant inflatable bubble that lets you and your pup walk on water.